ArneBinder/pytorch-ie-hydra-template-1/README.md

 │   │       │   └── ...
 │   │       └── ...
 │   │
-│   ├── evaluations                       # Folder for the logs generated during testing │   │   └── ...
-│   │
-│   └── debugs                            # Folder for the logs generated during debugging │       └── ...
+│   └── debugs                            # Logs generated when debugging config is attached │       └── ...
 ```